ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 The following is a key of useful formula definitions/assumptions

-* total_value - this is the expected total value for the sun_of_components
+* total_value - this is the expected total value for the sum_of_components and is used to correct components if automatic correction is applied
-* predictive_value - this is the expected total_value from
+* predictive_value - this is the expected total_value
-the current period or a previous period
 * amend_total - this indicates whether the total or
 component values should be automatically corrected
 * absolute_difference_threshold - this threshold is used